Thecgroupstudio/cgroup-vsl-funnel/email-marketing-checklist.md

 **What Past Participants Are Saying:**

-"Kathryn's executive presence training significantly improved how I show up as a leader.
-The strategies I learned helped me navigate leadership challenges with greater confidence and clarity." - [NAME], [POSITION]
+"Kathryn's approach to presence is truly one of a kind.
+She goes right to the core of what presence truly is, uncovering the foundational systems that most overlook.
+It is a perspective that I haven't seen taught this way before, it is both refreshing and transformative.
+Kathryn has a way of making the intangible feel tangible, and the impact is undeniable." - Jenn G, Entrepreneur

-[PHOTO/VIDEO TESTIMONIAL IF AVAILABLE]
+"Kathryn's presentation helped me to think about things in a completely different way.
+It challenged me, inspired me, and will change the way I do business and life." - Caleb S, Entrepreneur

-The Executive Presence Immersion experience is limited to just a select group of participants to ensure you receive personalized attention and guidance.
+The Executive Presence Immersion experience has limited slots available to ensure you receive personalized attention and guidance.

 [BUTTON: Schedule Your Introduction Call] (https://mastermind.thecgroupstudio.com/executive-immersion?utm_source=flodesk&utm_medium=email&utm_campaign=exec_presence&utm_content=email2_schedule)

 Looking forward to connecting,

-[CLIENT NAME]
+Kathryn
-[CLIENT SIGNATURE/PHOTO]
+[SIGNATURE/PHOTO]

 P.S.
 Still considering if this is right for you?
-Schedule a no-obligation introduction call where we can discuss your specific leadership challenges and determine if the Executive Presence Immersion is the right fit.
+With limited slots available, I recommend scheduling a no-obligation introduction call where we can discuss your specific leadership challenges and determine if the Executive Presence Immersion is the right fit.

 [BUTTON: Book Your Call Now] (https://mastermind.thecgroupstudio.com/executive-immersion?utm_source=flodesk&utm_medium=email&utm_campaign=exec_presence&utm_content=email2_book)
 ```